 Highly regarded instructor, Linda Ann Watt, is a member of Screen Actors Guild–American Federation of Television and Radio Artists (SAG-AFTRA) and past member of Actors Equity Association (AEA).
 As an actor, Watt has appeared in movies, television, theatre and many national commercials.

-Watt holds an MFA in Theatre Performance Pedagogy and was an Adjunct Professor at Virginia Commonwealth University (VCU) in 2018.
+Watt holds an MFA in Theatre Performance Pedagogy and was an Adjunct Professor at Virginia Commonwealth University (VCU) and Insturctor at Georgia State University (GSU) in Atlanta for their Film, Media and Theatre Department, teaching acting.
 Watt is a guest lecturer at the The Muriel Moore/Danny Nelson SAG-AFTRA Conservatory in Atlanta, teaching professional actors.
-She also teaches onset and conducts professional classes in Virginia, Charlotte and Atlanta.
+She also teaches onset and conducts professional classes in Virginia, Charlotte, Atlanta and nationally online.
 Watt was nominated for a Tony© Award for Excellence in Theatre Education in 2015.

 Watt owns Corlin Productions, a SAG-AFTRA signatory production house.
 Through Corlin Productions, Watt produces and directs film, television, documentaries, commercials and educational programs.
-She directed Betty White, Nell Carter, Dom DeLuise, Aaron Neville, and Tippi Hedren for Public Broadcasting Service (PBS).
+She directed Betty White, Nell Carter, Dom DeLuise, Aaron Neville, and Tippi Hedren for Public Broadcasting Service (PBS) member stations.
 Watt produced the educational DVD, Method Acting with Stanislavski and Strasberg with Cloris Leachman, Martin Landau and Shelley Winters.

 Watt relocated to Charlotte and was invited in 2011 to teach through the education department of Blumenthal Performing Arts Center.